 An officer will be nominated to investigate your complaint and will contact you within 10 working days of the date of acknowledgement of your complaint, once they have had the opportunity to gain knowledge of your particular case.

 At point of contact the nominated officer will hopefully be in a position to resolve your complaint.

 Following on from that contact, the officer will provide you with a formal written response within 5 working days.

 If you are not happy about the way your complaint has been dealt with by social services, you need to tell the children’s rights and complaints officer, who will arrange for two people who do not work for the council to look into the complaint and make sure that the investigation is done fairly.

 The independent investigator and independent person will speak to you and talk to anyone else involved in the complaint.
 They will write a report and send it to the children’s rights and complaints officer.
 You will receive a summary of the report along with a letter from the Director of Social Services with their response to the report.

 We will respond to you within five weeks and if this is impossible (for example when there is another investigation already going on) we will write to explain the delay.

 What happens if I am still not happy?

-If you are still unhappy with the outcome of your complaint you have the right to complain to the Public Services Ombudsman for Wales.
-The Ombudsman’s Office aims to complete all investigations within 12 months but most are concluded sooner.
+If you are still unhappy with the outcome of your complaint you have the right to complain to the Public Services Ombudsman for Wales, which aims to complete all investigations within 12 months although most are concluded sooner.